-4 URBAN CHANGE.
+4 Urban Change.

 The UNECE region is overwhelmingly urbanized, with more than 75 percent of the population concentrated in urban areas and a growing complexity of urban challenges.
 The level of urbanization in Western Europe is 80 percent, with the United Kingdom and Belgium exceeding 90 percent.
 In North America over 80 percent of the population is urbanised.
-The countries in transition have an average rate of urbanization close to 61 percent, which is considerably higher in the largest countries - the Russian Federation (73.3%), Poland (62%), the Czech Republic
+The countries in transition have an average rate of urbanization close to 61 percent, which is considerably higher in the largest countries - the Russian Federation (73.3%), Poland (62%), the Czech Republic (74.5%) and Hungary (65.9%).
+These patterns are presented in Figure 1.

-3 The top 20 percent of the EU-25 population received almost five times as much income as the bottom 20 percent of the population in 2004.
+3The top 20 percent of the EU-25 population received almost five times as much income as the bottom 20 percent of the population in 2004.
 The widest inequality was recorded in Portugal (7.2), while the Nordic Member States, the Czech Republic (2003), Hungary (2003) and Slovenia (2003) reported the lowest inequality ratios (between 3.1 and 3.5) (Eurostat, 2007).